lzh-mb-mod/EnhancedBattleTest/README.md

 - Start the launcher and choose Single player mode.
 In `Mods` panel select `EnhancedBattleTest` mod and click `PLAY`.

 - After starting:
   - Select a mode to play in main menu.
-Singpleplayer mode may be slow to load because it would start a campaign game to load all the data.
+Singpleplayer battle test may be slow to load because it would start a campaign game to load all the data.
 This problem may be resolved in the future.

   - You can select troops for each side of teams.